pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 A PIP is submitted through a structured process via the **Pyth Forum** (e.g. GitHub), marking the initiation of the formal review process.
 Each PIP needs to include:

 - Abstract - that summarizes the PIP
-- Rationale - that explains why the Pyth community should implement the PIP and how it aligns with community’s mission and values
+- Rationale - that explains why the Pyth community should implement the PIP and how it aligns with community's mission and values
 - Key Terms - technical and/or commercial associated with the PIP
 - Implementation Plan - steps envisioned to implement the PIP, including resources needed for each step and timelines.
 The implementation plan may include binding on-chain actions that will automatically execute when the PIP passes.